-Each has its own sitting area, overlooking fields of cypress and olive trees or swimming pools and is the perfect location to read a book, have private reflection, cocktails with family and friends or an intimate conversation with your love.
+Each has its own sitting area, overlooking fields of cypress and olive trees or swimming pools and is the perfect location to read a book, have a private reflection, cocktails with family and friends, or an intimate conversation with your lover.

-The crème de la crème is their Villa Pipistrelli, which is up the road from the small town and the most luxurious of all the restored villas.
-It has its own swimming pool, which is filled in the summer time and is perfect for families.
+The crème de la crème is their Villa Pipistrelli, which is just up the road within walking distance from the small town and the most luxurious of all the restored villas.
+It has its own swimming pool, which is filled in the summertime and is perfect for families.

 “Tuscany has long been romanticized and I can say nothing but the same.” – Cacinda Maloney

-Truly what makes this place special, though, is not only its surroundings, but its people.
-The Donati family work hard to make your stay perfect and it shows.
+Truly what makes this place special, though, is not only its surroundings but its people.
+The Donati family works hard to make your stay perfect and it shows.
 The genuineness of the family is remarkable and they will put you at ease within minutes of your arrival.

-Luisa Donati is the perfect hostess and gives tours at Montestigliano, as well as tours in her family’s estate in LeMarche region (Palazzo Donati) in which she calls the “Authentic Italian Experience” and I could not agree more.
+Luisa Donati is the perfect hostess and gives tours at Montestigliano, as well as tours to her family’s estate in the LaMarche region (Palazzo Donati) in which she calls the “Authentic Italian Experience” and I could not agree more.

 Le Marche Region, Italy: